nguyentungg/Tumy/README.md

 # Tumy is a new programming language that combines the best of Python, C++, and Rust

-## About
+## Introduction

-Tumy is a cutting-edge programming language designed to bring together the simplicity of Python, the performance optimizations of C++, and the memory safety features of Rust.
-The primary goal of Tumy is to provide developers with a language that is both easy to read and write, while delivering high-performance and memory safety.
+Tumy is an innovative programming language that combines the simplicity of Python, the performance optimizations of compiled languages like C++, the memory safety features inspired by Rust, and the analytical power of R. With Tumy, developers can enjoy a language that is both easy to read and write, while delivering high-performance, memory safety, and data analysis capabilities.

+Tumy adopts Python's clean and readable syntax, making it accessible to developers of all skill levels.
+However, unlike traditional interpreted languages, Tumy introduces a compilation step to enhance performance.
+The code is initially interpreted, and then the commands are stored as precompiled data, allowing for faster execution times.
+If any changes are made to the code, the affected parts are re-interpreted and recompiled, ensuring up-to-date performance optimizations.

-Tumy adopts Python's clean and readable syntax, making it approachable for developers of all experience levels.
-By leveraging the performance optimizations of C++, Tumy enables developers to write efficient and speedy code.
-Furthermore, inspired by Rust's memory safety model, Tumy incorporates features like ownership and borrowing to ensure secure memory management and prevent common memory-related errors.
+Taking inspiration from Rust's memory safety model, Tumy incorporates features like ownership and borrowing, ensuring secure memory management and eliminating common memory-related errors.
+This allows developers to write code with confidence, knowing that memory safety is enforced by the language itself.

+In addition, Tumy leverages the performance optimizations of C++.
+By utilizing the power of C++ under the hood, Tumy enables developers to write efficient and high-performance code.
+The ability to leverage C++ optimizations provides Tumy with the speed and efficiency needed for computationally intensive tasks and resource-constrained environments.

+Moreover, Tumy integrates the analytical capabilities of R, allowing developers to seamlessly perform data analysis and statistical computations.
+The combination of C++ performance optimizations and R's analytical power makes Tumy a versatile language for both general-purpose programming and data analysis tasks.

-Under the hood, Tumy utilizes the powerful parsing capabilities of PLY (Python Lex-Yacc) to define its formal grammar and parsing rules.
-This allows for precise and reliable parsing of source code, aiding in the creation of robust and error-free applications.
+Internally, Tumy utilizes the robust parsing capabilities of PLY (Python Lex-Yacc) to define its formal grammar and parsing rules.
+This ensures accurate and reliable parsing of the source code, enabling the creation of robust and error-free applications.

-With Tumy, developers can expect a powerful and user-friendly programming environment.
-By combining the strengths of Python, C++, and Rust, Tumy opens up new possibilities for software development across various domains.
+With Tumy, developers can enjoy a powerful and user-friendly programming experience, combining the strengths of Python, C++'s performance optimizations, Rust's memory safety, and R's analytical power.
+Tumy opens up new possibilities for software development and data analysis, providing a comprehensive solution for various domains.

+# Authors
+- Tung Nguyen (Ryan - Acala)

 # How to use